-Ōtautahi | Christchurch has a wide range of supermarkets such as New World, Woolworths and Pak'n'Save that stock everyday groceries
+Ōtautahi | Christchurch has a wide range of supermarkets such as New World, Woolworths and Pak'n'Save that stock everyday groceries.

-There are three supermarkets near University Hall.
-The first, is New World Ilam which is on Peer Street.
-New World Ilam is open 7:30am - 10:00pm Monday to Sunday.
-The second is Woolworths on Church Corner and is open 6:00am - 10:00pm Monday to Sunday.
-The third is New World Fendalton, New World Fendalton is open 7:30am - 9:00pm.
-There are busses that will take you nearby these grocery shops.
-Bush Inn also has a range of food stores as well.
-A Pak'n'Save is located within the Westfield Mall in Riccarton.
-You can get here by catching a Metro or Orbiter bus.
+There are two supermarkets near Ilam Student Accommodation.
+Ilam New World is on Peer Street.
+New World is open 7:30am - 10:00pm Monday to Sunday.
+Woolworths on Church Corner is open 6:00am - 10:00pm Monday to Sunday.
+These supermarkets are within walking distance.
+There is also Pak n Save at Westfield Riccarton which is also close by.
+Bus stops are well within range also, with one on Ilam Road.